e-tweedy/BikeSafePA/README.md

 * A LogisticRegression model with Elastic-Net regularization - roughly equal balance of L1 and L2 regularization - and C-value roughly equal to 0.115.
 * A HistGradientBoostingClassifer model (for its computational speed) with learning rate = 0.142, max tree depth of 2, minimum samples per leaf of 140, and L2 regularization parameter around 2.4; all other hyperparameters were left at defualt values.
 We set the number of iterations to be very large, and used early stopping to end our training.

 The ROC-AUC score is computed based on the model's predicted probabilities, and so this process doesn't result in an optimum choice for the prediction threshold.
-We selected prediction thresholds for both models which optiized the $F_3$ score, a variant of the classical $F_1$ score which considers recall of the positive class (serious cyclist injury or cyclist fatality) as three times as important as important as recall of the negative class.
+We selected prediction thresholds for both models which optiized the $F_3$ score, a variant of the classical $F_1$ score which considers recall of the positive class (serious cyclist injury or cyclist fatality) as three times as important as recall of the negative class.

 ### Performance on the holdout test set